 Greek mythology offers a sigil for our glass house.
 The centaur Chiron, the product of the violent rape of a nymph by a god, was abandoned by his father and rejected by his mother.
 After being adopted by Apollo, he became a mentor, healer, and teacher to heroes like Jason, Achilles, and Hercules.
 Centaurs were immortal, but Hercules accidentally shot Chiron with a poisoned arrow.
 Time doesn’t heal everything.
 Chiron gave up his life to stop the pain.

 Planets aren’t the only heavenly bodies that astrologers look to for understanding patterns in human lives.
 Comets also have meaning, and they, too, can go retrograde.

 In the transition, I lost most of my relationships outside of work.
-I withdrew from some friends because I wouldn’t be good enough for them until I had a better job and wasn’t the fat friend anymore (I am still the fat friend).
-I disengaged with my family; I wasn’t smart enough to compete with my cousins and didn’t want to have difficult conversations with my new family.
+I withdrew from some friends because I wouldn’t be good enough for them until I had a better job and wasn’t the fat friend anymore.
+I disengaged with most of my family.
 My best friend lost her own battle with mental illness and ended her life in August of 2018.
 Since then, I’ve been a telescope on a satellite – observing my home planet without participating in life on it.

 This retrograde has helped me chart my position in the universe.
 Family members I lost touch with resurfaced to resolve old conflicts and build a new relationship.
-I am on their radar when I didn’t think that I was.
-Another relationship I thought was healed turned out to be more peaceful only because he has stopped caring about me enough to ask questions.
+I am on their radar when I didn’t think that I was part of their world.
+Friends resurfaced from under the rubble of their own crumbling late-twenties identities and early adulthood traumas.

 Planets and comets move.
 Human relationships change.
 Why is it contemptible and unscientific to reflect on both at the same time?